 One of the most significant developments during this phase was the emergence of Linux, an open-source Unix-like operating system.
 Linux was developed by Linus Torvalds, a student in Finland, in the early 1990s.
 Torvalds wanted to create an operating system that would run on the Intel x86 architecture, which was becoming increasingly popular then.

 Linux was initially a hobby project for Torvalds, but it quickly gained popularity among developers and enthusiasts.
+The first public release of Linux (version 0.01) was announced on the comp.os.minix newsgroup in September 1991, with Torvalds describing it as “just a hobby, won’t be big and professional like gnu.”
+How wrong he would be!
 Linux was distributed under the GNU General Public License (GPL), which allowed anyone to use, modify, and distribute the software freely.
+The combination of the Linux kernel with GNU tools created a complete Unix-like operating system.

 One interesting anecdote from this phase of Unix’s history is the development of the GNOME and KDE desktop environments.
 GNOME and KDE were developed as alternatives to the Common Desktop Environment (CDE), created in Unix’s commercial era.
 GNOME and KDE were developed as open-source projects, and they quickly gained popularity among Unix users.

 Another interesting anecdote from this phase is the development of the GNU/Linux operating system.
 GNU/Linux is a variant of Linux based on the GNU operating system, a collection of open-source software developed in the 1980s.
-The development of GNU/Linux helped establish Linux as a viable alternative to commercial Unix systems.
+The combination of GNU tools with the Linux kernel helped cement Linux as a full-featured alternative to commercial Unix.

 Overall, the open-source movement had a significant impact on the development and evolution of Unix.
 The emergence of Linux and other open-source Unix variants helped to establish Unix as a viable alternative to commercial operating systems.
 The success of open-source projects such as Apache and GNOME helped demonstrate open-source software’s viability for commercial use.
 The open-source movement continues to be an essential force in the computing industry today, and it has helped shape how software is developed and distributed.